Eldridge-Turambi/backend_mod_1_prework/section1/reflection.md

 9. Name and describe two common string methods:

 * Use ".upcase" to capitalize every letter in a string
 * Use ".length" to output the amount of charachters in a string (including spaces).

+Section 1 is done!